White House Hails 'COVID Relief' Bill as 'the Most Progressive Bill in American History'

 White House Press Secretary Jen Psaki hailed the $1.9 trillion bill that passed Wednesday, ostensibly for coronavirus relief, as “the most progressive bill in American history.”

-The Civil Rights Act of 1964; the Social Security Act of 1935; the Affordable Care Act of 2010 — all paled in comparison to the “American Rescue Plan Act of 2021,” a bill that passed along party lines that was originally touted as an emergency bill to deal with the COVID-19 pandemic, but became much more.
+The Civil Rights Act of 1964; the Social Security Act of 1935; the Affordable Care Act of 2010 — all apparently paled in comparison to the “American Rescue Plan Act of 2021,” a bill that passed along party lines and was originally touted as an emergency bill to deal with the COVID-19 pandemic, but became much more.

 Psaki was responding to a “progressive” question from a reporter, who asked: “When is this administration going to start moving forward on the $2 trillion climate change package, that was such a big part of then-candidate Biden’s campaign?”